quicwg/base-drafts/draft-ietf-quic-transport.md

 ### 0-RTT {#packet-0rtt}

-A 0-RTT packet uses long headers with a type value of 0x1, followed by the Length and Packet Number fields.
-The first byte contains the Reserved and Packet Number Length bits.
-It is used to carry "early" data from the client to the server as part of the first flight, prior to handshake completion.
+A 0-RTT packet uses long headers with a type value of 0x1, followed by the Length and Packet Number fields; see {{long-header}}.
+The first byte contains the Reserved and Packet Number Length bits; see {{long-header}}.
+A 0-RTT packet is used to carry "early" data from the client to the server as part of the first flight, prior to handshake completion.
 As part of the TLS handshake, the server can accept or reject this early data.

 See Section 2.3 of {{!TLS13=RFC8446}} for a discussion of 0-RTT data and its limitations.